 Promotes self-esteem and positive identity which studies have shown foster a greater interest in learning and higher academic achievement among African American students.

-The failure to accurately tell the stories of African American achievements and the crucial contributions made by African Americans to the building of America is a substantial factor in sterotyping, prejudice, intolerance, and racism, and enables the spread and effectiveness of white supremacy propaganda.
+The failure to accurately tell the stories of African American achievements and the crucial contributions made by African Americans to the building of America is a substantial factor in stereotyping, prejudice, intolerance, and racism, and enables the spread and effectiveness of white supremacy propaganda.

 Blacks and whites both made enormous sacrifices and contributions to help build this nation, we can America.
 Learning this true history promotes a sense of pride and accomplishment forging a connection to our common roots that heals and binds us together in a common cause for understanding, fairness and equality.